 There are ways to prevent the growth of mold in the microgreen growing process.
 Most of these techniques were learned the hard way, but now there is knowledge of how to make sure mold doesn’t destroy the microgreen crop.

 Seed issues are unfortunate when trying to grow the microgreen crop.
 If you are buying your seeds from a reputable supplier, you will not have to make this step.

 However, seed issues account for some of the reasons that either growth production is stopped, ruined by mold, or never started.
 There are ways that microgreen farmers can stop the problems before it even starts, though.

 Sanitizing the seed will help the microgreen growing process.
 To sanitize the seed, there needs to be a chemical that is introduced.
 That chemical is hydrogen peroxide.
 This chemical will strip any bacteria from the seed to ensure that it does not come with many complications.

 First, get a bowl of water and put just a small amount of hydrogen peroxide into the water solution.
+For every 1 liter of water you can add 200ml of food grade 3% hydrogen peroxide.
 Next, put the seeds into the bowl and soak for a few hours.
 Once the soaking process is complete, you can lay the seeds out on a paper towel to dry.